Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The LLM will obviously read your prompt in full.
 However, you might want to supply containing data or information with your prompt as well.
-Some LLMs like ChatGPT will automatically read and interpret some attached data files if they are in a specific file format (like .csv), but often does not apply to all file formats.
+Some LLMs like ChatGPT will automatically read and interpret some attached data files if they are in a specific file format (like .csv), but often this does not apply to all file formats.
 Often these data files contain information that is important for formulating the mathematical model.
-For instance, some columns might be binary while others are floats, which could influence how the model should be constructed.
-By intructing the LLM to read in any attached files, you increase the chance of it being able to interpret your problem correctly and getting a valid model at the end.
+For instance, some columns might be binary while others are floating point numbers, which could influence how the model should be constructed.
+By instructing the LLM to read in any attached files, you increase the chance of it being able to interpret your problem correctly and getting a valid model at the end.